CookedSashimi/sheeit/README.md

    I also think that this space is up in the air.
 Maybe taming the complexity and performance of such integration is possible.
 And I'd be happy to be proven wrong.

 ## I'd like to Contribute!

 Great!
 I'll take any help I can get.
 Please go through the [Development Tenets](/TENETS.md) and feel free to either take on an issue, or make any improvements you'd like and submit a PR!

-### Core soundness of architecture over additional feature or performance enhancements

-### Extensibility and flexibility in user interactions over infinite scaling